Sinus infections affect about 30 million adult Americans each year.

 - Using a humidifier: Adding moisture to the air can provide relief.

 - Drinking plenty of water and resting.

-- Using an over-the-counter nasal decongestant: These OTC medications can provide a short-term way to improve symptoms, but should not be used for more than three consecutive days.
+- Using an OTC nasal decongestant: These OTC medications can provide a short-term way to improve symptoms, but should not be used for more than three consecutive days.